abhishekpathak4860/Swasth-Raho/README.md

 ## 📋 About This Project

-This is an AI-powered medical voice assistant that:
+This is an AI-powered medical health assistant that:

 - 🎤 Converts your voice to text
 - 🖼️ Analyzes medical images